vmware-archive/postfacto/CONTRIBUTING.md

 * chromedriver
 * tmux

-To avoid having to install and manage these dependencies you can use the Postfacto [docker image](https://hub.docker.com/r/postfacto/dev/) for development:
+To avoid having to install and manage these dependencies you can use the Postfacto [Docker image](https://hub.docker.com/r/postfacto/dev/) for development:

 ```bash
 ./docker.sh